References for material covered in lectures and needed to complete

 API.
 It is much better for beginners than the specifications described

 further below in the Graphics Processor APIs section.
-An older edition
+An older edition of the text

 is freely available, and there is a handy free reference

-(check your color ink levels before printing).
+card (check your color ink levels before printing).

 NVIDIA CUDA (Compute Unified Device Architecture)